-Micah Parsons' Son & Opt-Out
+Micah Parsons' Son Malcolm and His Penn State Opt-Out

 It was Summer 2020.
 The country had been dealing with the pandemic for a quarter of the year.
 With his junior season approaching, Parsons had a choice.
 The choice wasn't about Parsons, though.
 The choice was about Malcolm Parsons.

 Parsons' reasoning revealed character.
-Putting his Malcolm's health above his fame is admirable.
+Putting his two-year-old son Malcolm's health above his fame is admirable.
 What's even more impressive was Parsons's graduation from Penn State in just two and a half years with a degree in criminology.